Sunday, February 21, 2021

 I believe it was Robert Alter who wrote somewhere that the problem with the King James Version was that they didn't really know Hebrew, whereas the problem with modern Bible translations is that they don't really know English.
 It is apt.

 Modern Bible translators tend to fall into one of two opposing vices.
 Some seek to render scriptural texts in an English as wooden and unproblematic as a high school textbook.
-This flattens out the power of the Spirit-inspired writers--whose texts are often intentionally problematic!--even as it often ends by smuggling the translator’s own biases directly into the English phrasing.
+This flattens out the power of the Spirit-inspired writers--whose verbal formulations are often intentionally problematic--even as it ends by smuggling the translator’s own theological biases directly into the English phrasing.
 This is done for “for clarity’s sake”.
 (Think of the NIV.)

-Pakaluk somehow manages to avoid both these vices.
+Pakaluk somehow manages to avoid both vices.
 Partly, I’m sure, it’s his training as a philosopher, but partly it’s his strong literary grasp of English that keeps him on the straight and narrow.
-He’s done the hard work of finding a native English that grabs the reader even as it grabs the gospel truth.
+He’s done the work of finding a native English that grabs the reader even as it conveys what is there in the Greek.

-Pakaluk’s Mary’s Voice in the Gospel According to John, just published this Lent, is a must read for Catholics serious about Scripture.
-More, it is a blessing to have, besieged as we are by cant, ideology, and misguided novelty.
+Pakaluk’s Mary’s Voice in the Gospel According to John, just published this Lent, is a must read for anyone serious about the gospels.
+More, it's a blessing to have, besieged as we are by cant, ideology, and misguided attempts to make the gospels "accessible".

 Eric Mader